bwplotka/my/web/content/posts/go-microbenchmarks-benchstat.md

 featuredImage: "/og-images/gophermetrics.png"
 ---

 [Go's built-in micro-benchmarking framework](https://pkg.go.dev/testing#hdr-Benchmarks) is extremely useful and widely known.
-Sill, not many developers are aware of the essential [`benchstat` tool](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat) allowing clear comparisons of Go A/B benchmark results across multiple runs.
+Sill, not many developers are aware of the additional, yet essential, [`benchstat` tool](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat) allowing clear comparisons of Go A/B benchmark results across multiple runs.
 In 2023, `benchstat` received a complete overhaul making it even more powerful: projections, filtering and groupings were introduced allowing robust comparisons across any dimension, defined by your sub-benchmarks (aka "cases"), if you follow [a certain naming format](https://go.googlesource.com/proposal/+/master/design/14313-benchmark-format.md#:~:text=We%20propose%20that%20sub%2Dbenchmarks%20adopt%20the%20convention%20of%20choosing%20names%20that%20are%20key%3Dvalue%20pairs%3B%20that%20slash%2Dprefixed%20key%3Dvalue%20pairs%20in%20the%20benchmark%20name%20are%20treated%20by%20benchmark%20data%20processors%20as%20per%2Dbenchmark%20configuration%20values).

 In this post, we will get you familiar with the `benchstat` tool and some Go benchmarking best practices.
 If you have read an older version of my ["Efficient Go" book](/book), this article will get you updated on the recent `benchstat` features.